tcj/craggyaloofness/README.md

 `(IAItem named: 'byte-magazine-1981-08' ) displayItemTileJpeg`

+The "name" should be an Internet Archive item identifier, which is what comes after the `/details/` in an item URL, like the following:  `https://archive.org/details/byte-magazine-1981-08`

+Collections are also supported:  `https://archive.org/details/byte-magazine`

 ## How to load into Squeak 5.2

 Make sure you have Metacello using the first item in your Do menu.